-Implant-supported dental bridges utilize dental implants instead of a framework or crowns to hold the dental bridge in place.
+Implant-supported dental bridges utilize dental implants instead of a framework or dental crown to hold the dental bridge in place.
 These are considered the most stable and strongest solution.
 This method usually requires two surgeries.
-The first to place the implants and the second to insert the bridge. it can take a few months for the procedure to be finished, but the results are amazing.
+The first to place the dental implants and the second to insert the bridge. it can take a few months for the procedure to be finished, but the results are amazing.

 Caring for a Dental Bridge

 With proper dental care, and depending on the type, a bridge can last from 5 to 15 years.
 Your bridge needs a solid foundation, so it is important to keep your teeth healthy and strong.
 Brush twice a day, and floss as directed by your dental professional.
 Make sure to visit your dental office twice a year for cleaning and to have the bridge checked.